ParallelMaths/parallel/pages/8-05-freezing-sports.md

 :::

 ::: problem id=1_3 marks=5
 __1.3.__ The final table in Group B (Canada, Finland, Austria, Norway) looked like this, only some of the numbers are missing.
 Can you fill them in?
+(Remember, for Goal Difference you need to use + and – immediately before the number, eg +1 or -1.)

 | Team | W                  | OTW                | OTL                | L                  | GF                 | GA                  | GD                    | Pts |
 | ---- | ------------------ | ------------------ | ------------------ | ------------------ | ------------------ | ------------------- | --------------------- | --- |